Meet the Faculty

 Andrés Roblero Villalobos

-Andrés teaches Spanish and AP Spanish language and culture at the high school.
+Andrés teaches Spanish and AP Spanish language and culture at the high school and is the Outdoor Education Coordinator.
 He is a native of Costa Rica and graduated from the University of La Salle with a degree in business and international marketing.
 Andrés loves to inspire students to deepen their understanding of critical aspects of Hispanic culture and language.
 In turn, Andrés says, “Waverly students inspire me because of their humility, consistency, work ethic, and determination in everything they do.”
 (Email)

 Ryan Schwarzrock